-The aim of this unit is to empower you to explore and apply a range of strategies and techniques to optimise clinical assessment and evaluation as a learning and teaching method.
+The aim of this unit is to empower you to explore and apply a range of strategies and techniques to optimise health professional assessment and evaluation as a learning and teaching method.

-A clinical educator needs knowledge and skills to plan, implement and evaluate selected assessment and evaluation strategies as they apply to simulated and real-life clinical settings.
-Educators need sound knowledge of learning theory and a critical approach to analysing education trends in order to provide engaging, meaningful and effective clinical education experiences.
+A health professional educator needs knowledge and skills to plan, implement and evaluate selected assessment and evaluation strategies as they apply to simulated and real-life health workplace settings.
+Educators need sound knowledge of learning theory and a critical approach to analysing education trends in order to provide engaging, meaningful and effective health professional education experiences.

 This unit introduces you to the current and emerging theories underpinning valid and reliable assessment of clinical learners.
 It provides opportunities to develop and implement clinical assessment items, as well as practical experience in assessment.
 Assessment and evaluation approaches will be critically analysed to differentiate their anticipated purposes and outcomes.
-The influence of simulated and real clinical settings on assessment of clinical learning will be analysed to inform the development of valid and reliable assessment practices.
+The influence of simulated and real health workplace settings on assessment of health professional learning will be analysed to inform the development of valid and reliable assessment practices.